 For more information on the Sponsorship Program, contact your installation’s Relocation Assistance Program office or, in the Marine Corps, the Information and Referral office.

-Active Duty Military: As the date of your PCS approaches, it is important to start gathering information about your new location.
+As the date of your permanent change of station approaches it is important to start gathering information about your new location.
 The sponsorship program is a great way to accomplish this.
 Your gaining unit will assign sponsors to in-bound personnel.
 The sponsor should contact you and send along a sponsor package for your use.
 Sponsors are a great resource for you before, during and after your PCS to Hill.
 They can assist you with questions, make lodging arrangements and meet you upon arrival to the area and provide general assistance as you get settled.
-If your sponsor will not be able to meet you, the 24-hour arrival point for the base is the Mountain View Inn, Bldg.
-450. The Mountain View Inn can be reached at DSN 312-777-1844 or 801-777-1844.
-If arriving during normal duty hours, report to your unit command section.
-If you arrive after hours, report to lodging and then to your unit on the first duty day after arrival.
-If you have not received a sponsor or sponsor package, please contact the Relocation Assistance Program at the Airman and Family Readiness Center, DSN 312-777-4681 or 801-777-4681.
+If your sponsor will not be able to meet you the 24-hour arrival point for the base is the Mountain View Inn Building 450.
+The Mountain View Inn can be reached at DSN 312-777-1844 or 801-777-1844.
+If arriving during normal duty hours report to your unit command section.
+If you arrive after hours report to lodging and then to your unit on the first duty day after arrival.
+If you have not received a sponsor or sponsor package please contact the Relocation Assistance Program at the Airman and Family Readiness Center DSN 312-777-4681 or 801-777-4681.

-Department of Defense Civilians: Upon your selection for a position at Hill AFB, contact your selecting official or the local personnel office to arrange for a sponsor and to receive information about your move.
-Your staffing specialist at the civilian personnel office will provide the date/time for your New Hire Orientation.
+Upon your selection for a position at Hill Air Force Base contact your selecting official or the local personnel office to arrange for a sponsor and to receive information about your move.
+Your staffing specialist at the civilian personnel office will provide the date and time for your New Hire Orientation.

-Upon arrival at Hill, you can pick up your mail at the PSC located in Bldg.
-344. For further information and regulations, please call DSN 312-777-2509 or 801-777-2509.
+Upon arrival at Hill you can pick up your mail at the Postal Service Center located in Building 344.
+For further information and regulations please call DSN 312-777-2855/3726 or 801-777-2855/3726.
 Civilians PCSing to Hill AFB can rent a post office box for a minimal fee during their transition.
 Contact the United States Post Office on Hill AFB at 801-777-3507 for further details.